-- 1. Students will comply with the requirements of the UAB Graduate School (students must maintain a minimum grade point average of 3.00) and the program (students must receive a grade of B or higher in all core classes, including clinical rotations.) - 2.
-Students must satisfactorily complete all of the program's courses. - 3.
-Students must satisfactorily complete each of the clinical rotations. - 4.
-Students must satisfactorily complete a Plan II graduate project. - 5.
-Students must attend all mandatory supplemental activities as required by the program faculty. - 6.
+- 1. Students will comply with the requirements of the UAB Graduate School (students must maintain a minimum grade point average of 3.00). - 2.
+Students will comply with the requirements of the program.
+Students must receive a grade of B or higher in all core classes, including clinical rotations. - 3.
+Students must satisfactorily complete all of the program's courses. - 4.
+Students must satisfactorily complete the clinical portion of the curriculum. - 5.
+Students must satisfactorily complete a Plan II graduate project. - 6.
+Students must attend all mandatory supplemental activities as required by the program faculty. - 7.
 Students are expected to behave in a professional and ethical manner that the program faculty consider necessary to function as competent and responsible genetic counselors.
-The National Society of Genetic Counselors (NSGC) Code of Ethics is one document that describes the professional attributes that form the core of the goals and values of our profession.
-Students are expected to be responsive to feedback from program faculty and clinical supervisors. - 7.
-Students are expected to have regular contact with the program faculty monitoring their academic activities and performance and discuss any difficulties that may interfere with their optimal performance or be grounds for disciplinary action or dismissal from the program. - 8.
-Students will meet individually on a regular basis with the program director or assistant director to discuss current coursework and clinical rotations. - 9.
+The National Society of Genetic Counselors (NSGC) Code of Ethics is one document that describes the professional attributes that form the core of the goals and values of our profession. - 8.
+Students are expected to treat individuals with respect and equality regardless of their race, ethnicity, sexual orientation, physical or cognitive abilities. - 9.
+Students are expected to be responsive to feedback from program faculty and clinical supervisors.

+- 10. Students are expected to have regular contact with the program faculty monitoring their academic activities and performance and discuss any difficulties that may interfere with their optimal performance or be grounds for disciplinary action or dismissal from the program. - 11.
+Students will meet individually on a regular basis with the program director or assistant director for advising, to discuss current coursework and clinical rotations. - 12.
 During each of the clinical rotations, the student's progress and performance will be monitored and evaluated by the clinical supervisor.
 A student evaluation form will be completed at the end of the rotation.
 The student will also complete an evaluation of the rotation.
 The clinical supervisor will discuss the evaluation with the student.
 Both must be turned in before the student receives a grade for the rotation.